MLBazaar/BTB/README.md

 - If you want to compare your own tuner, follow the steps in our benchmarking framework [here](https://github.com/HDI-Project/BTB/tree/master/benchmark).
 - If you have a proposal for tuner that we should include in our benchmarking get in touch with us at [dailabmit@gmail.com](mailto:dailabmit@gmail.com).

-> :warning: **Note**: In release v0.3.7, we were doing only 50 ML challenges.
-Our following releases for benchmarking have results from 422 datasets.
-To check out what will be included in our benchmarking efforts - you can check [here](https://github.com/HDI-Project/BTB/projects).

 # What's next?